ghc-proposals/ghc-proposals/proposals/0000-threaded-by-default.rst

 ------------
 The alternative is status quo: deafult to the non-threaded RTS.
 This is a plausible option but feels outdated as of now.

+There is also a minor concern about the fallback flag name.
+Possible options taht have been suggested so far are ``-single-threaded`` and ``-non-threaded``

 Unresolved Questions
 --------------------